Allfeat/docs/docs/index.md

 - **On-chain Artists**: Allfeat serves as a decentralized directory, maintaining artist profiles directly on the blockchain.
 - **On-chain Releases**: Allfeat functions as a distributed ledger, preserving details about songs, albums, EPs and more, within the blockchain network (Work In Progress).
 - **Decentralized Music Governance**: Allfeat incorporates a DAO that facilitates decision-making across the network by engaging all stakeholders from the music community and beyond.
-- **EVM Compatibility**: Allfeat is compatible with the Ethereum Virtual Machine (EVM), allowing for seamless migration of Ethereum-based DApps and services.
+- **EVM+ Compatibility**: Allfeat is compatible with the Ethereum Virtual Machine (EVM), allowing for seamless migration of Ethereum-based DApps and services, this is what we call an EVM+.
 - **Smart Contract Support**: Allfeat supports the deployment and execution of smart contracts, enabling developers to create decentralized applications with complex business logic.
 - **Validator Nodes**: The platform offers opportunities for users to participate as validator nodes, securing the network and earning rewards in return through a Proof-Of-Stake consensus.